j2020v/testing-jenkins-aws/README.md

 - <b> Route table</b> - A route table contains a set of rules, called routes, that are used to determine where network traffic is directed.
 Each subnet in your VPC must be associated with a route table; the table controls the routing for the subnet.

+#### NACL vs Security Group
+- NACL supports allow and deny rules whereas security groups only support allow rules.
+- NACL evaluates rules one at a time in order whereas security groups evaluates them all at the same time before it evaluates anything.

 ## Testing build on Jenkins (CI)
 - CI testing :sushi: